-A penalty is minus 2 marks from each judge for a range of instances as per Annex E. All judges must have the same number of penalties recorded.
+Where a combination used to be eliminated, in some instances a penalty is now incurred.
+A penalty is minus 2 marks from each judge for a range of instances as per Annex F. All judges must have the same number of penalties recorded.

-Error of Course, whether the bell is sounded or not, must be penalised and is cumulative.
+However, every Error of Course, whether the bell is sounded or not, must be penalised and is cumulative.
 The penalties for an error of course are as follows: